gbook/nidb/working-with-data.md

 ## Managing Subjects

 ### Editing IDs & Demographics
 Find your subject by UID or other methods.
 On the subject's page, you'll see a demographic summary on the left, and the subject's enrollments and studies on the right.
+The demographics list may show a red box around the DOB if it appears to be a placeholder date like 1900-01-01 or 1776-07-04.
 On the lefthand side of the page, click the Edit subject button (#2 on the image below).
 This will show the form to edit demographics.
 If the edit button is missing, you can check your permissions for the subject by expanding the permissions listing (#1 on the image below).

 <div align="center"><img src="https://user-images.githubusercontent.com/8302215/145464187-dd99504a-034c-4676-8164-6ef0f1afb75e.png" width="60%"></div>

-When editing subject information, required fields are highlighted.
+When editing subject demographic information, required fields are highlighted.
 Most fields are optional.
 You can edit IDs on this page, which are reflected for the subject in all projects.
 The primary alternate ID should have an asterisk in front of it.
 The primary alternate ID will now be with the main ID for this subject in the specified project.
 See the ID note below.
+Click **Update** to save the demographic information.
+Confirm on the following page.

 <div align="center"><img src="https://user-images.githubusercontent.com/8302215/145464775-bdd0ba5e-65d4-4483-b223-07a731664dc1.png" width="60%"></div>